Zoo Conservation

 Reid Park Zoo is committed to protecting wild animals and wild places, down to some of the smallest wild “residents” that make a huge impact on our planet – bees!
 Bees are one of the world’s most important plant pollinators, contributing largely to plant biodiversity.
 They alone are responsible for 1/3 of the world’s agricultural production too!
 Bees need our help because as the human global population grows, our need for more land to produce food increases.
 Additionally, mono-agriculture (planting only one type of crop) often takes away native plant land that bees rely on for food and shelter, and spraying areas with pesticides kills bees and other insects.

-Reid Park Zoo is helping bees by partnering with Bob’s Bee Relocation to humanely trap the bees that start to create a hive on Zoo grounds.
+Reid Park Zoo is helping bees by partnering with local beekeepers to humanely trap the bees that start to create a hive on Zoo grounds.
 Relocation is necessary because once bees establish a hive, they will protect it vigorously (the same as we would protect our home and family from danger).
 This could pose a threat to animals and guests.
 Through this partnership, 12 bee boxes have been placed around Zoo grounds (mostly behind the scenes, away from guests).
 These boxes have been placed in specially chosen locations and have been built to match the bees’ specific hive requirements – research has proven that bees are very picky when establishing a new home so relying on this science will ensure that this project is successful.
 Once the bees have started to establish their new colony inside one of the bee boxes, the relocation service will remove the box, with the live bees inside, and relocate it to their farm – where the bees can live happily and continue to assist in pollinating our native plants and our food crops.

 Additionally, Reid Park Zoo’s pollinator garden provides our native bees with shelter and food.